ds-turner/intervals/README.md

 #> 6:      B    14    16          2
 ```

-We can also merge the overlapping intervels into single intervals.
+We can also merge the overlapping intervels into single ints.

 ``` r
 merge_ints(ints, st, end, id)